-- Every item had to pass the test to stay
+Every item had to pass the test to stay

 Was it still useful?
 And the bigger question- did I still use it?

 Why was I keeping it?
 Was it really a family heirloom or did I just feel guilty for getting rid of the cribbage board my aunt gave me?

 Can I take a picture of it so I can keep the memory? (but not keep the milk can turned into a floor lamp)

 How much it will it cost to re-buy it at Goodwill for the one time I want to use it in 3 years?

 Could I modify into something else that would be useful in my little house?

 How does it work in my new space?

 The items I got rid of also had to pass a test so I could determine the best way to get rid of them

 How much is it worth?

 Should I sell it on Craigslist?

 Dumpster or thrift store?

 A big hurdle to get over is the “It might be worth something, I should sell it” dilemma.
 Here are my thoughts:

-- For 98.5% of the items you are getting rid of consider this: You already spent the money on the item when you purchased it so stop thinking about recouping it.
+For 98.5% of the items you are getting rid of consider this: You already spent the money on the item when you purchased it so stop thinking about recouping it.
 Hopefully you enjoyed it, or it served the purpose it was originally intended for.
 Donate it to a worthy cause so they can make a little money and keep looking forward.

 If you really think it is worth something you could try to sell on Craigslist, Ebay or take to a consignment store.

-- You could have a garage sale but consider how much your time is worth and how much you really think you will make-might be more cost effective to take to the thrift store.
+You could have a garage sale but consider how much your time is worth and how much you really think you will make-might be more cost effective to take to the thrift store.

-Downsizing sounds sexy, but it is a lot of work and there are a lot of decisions to make.
+But it is a lot of work and there are a lot of decisions to make.
 For my husband and I it is working to live with less.
 We watch a lot more sunsets and I have only missed by divided relish tray once!